Joylei/riot-bulma/README.md

 import * as riot from 'riot'
 ```

-that makes your existing code not work
+which may make your existing code not work

-- 'show/hide' has different scope from 'if' directive for VIRTUAL tag: riot@3.0.5
+- 'show/hide' has different scope from 'if' directive, see page-home.tag

+riot@3.0.5

 - nested VIRTUAL tag still has a virtual element left on dom. see menu-list.tag